- This event has passed.

 There are plenty of tips on how to keep your sunflowers looking good on this page.
 The most important thing is to keep them in water as much as you can.
 We have a sunflower creche of buckets of water for you to use while you are enjoying your time at the field.

-If you are a professional photographer or are taking the pictures for any for-profit reason, you are required to get a license for the photoshoot here and book a time to visit.
+If you are a professional photographer or are taking pictures for any for-profit/commercial reason, you are required to get a licence for the photoshoot on our private land and book a time to visit.
 Please see the details on this page.

 Drone photography can only be undertaken at a time when the field is not open to the public.
 Please get in touch to book a time.